cispa/security-header-parsing/README.md

 By slightly adapting the configuration and updating the used browsers, it is also possible to run our tool chain on new/other browser configurations.

 ### Desktop Browsers (Linux Ubuntu)
+- Note: if running in the docker container on AppleSilicon only headless browser will work as Xvfb cannot be emulated
 - Execute `cd _hp/hp/tools/crawler`
 - If using self-signed certs, add `--ignore_certs` to all commands.
 - Run the following for a quick test run to check that everything is working: `poetry run python desktop_selenium.py --debug_browsers --resp_type debug`